zgornel/StringAnalysis.jl/docs/src/examples.md

 crps = Corpus(docs)
 crps.documents
 ```
-The corpus can be 'standardized' to hold the same type of document.
+The corpus can be 'standardized' to hold the same type of document,
 ```@repl index
 standardize!(crps, NGramDocument{String})
 crps.documents
 ```
-however, the corpus has to created from an `AbstractDocument` document vector for the standardization to work (`AbstractDocument{T}` vectors are converted to a `Union` of all documents types parametrized by `T` during `Corpus` construction):
+however, the corpus has to be created from an `AbstractDocument` document vector for the standardization to work (`AbstractDocument{T}` vectors are converted to a `Union` of all documents types parametrized by `T` during `Corpus` construction):
 ```@repl index
 doc1 = StringDocument("one");
 doc2 = StringDocument("two");